microsoft/VerifiableCredential-SDK-Android/README.md

 # How to use SDK

 ## Initializing SDK
 `VerifiableCredentialSdk` - this class is used to initialize the SDK.
-You may want to call it in your apps  `Application.onCreate()` or during your dependency injection initialization:
+You may want to call it in your apps `Application` `onCreate()` or during your dependency injection initialization:
 ```kotlin
 VerifiableCredentialSdk.init(getApplicationContext());
 ```